matestack/matestack-ui-core/docs/guides/100-tutorial/07_partials_and_custom_components.md

 Side note: Custom components also give you a neat way of reusing your `*.haml` views with matestack (erb and slim support will be added soon).

-To learn more, check out the [extend API documentation](/docs/extend/custom_static_components.md) for custom static components.
+To learn more, check out the [basic building blocks](/docs/guides/200-basic_building_blocks/) guides section about custom components.

 ## Saving the status quo